sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 > The Apollo mission and the Manhattan Project, the two models driving this War on Cancer were both technological achievements that stood on the shoulders of long and deep scientific discoveries (atomic physics, fluid mechanics, and thermodynamics).
 In contrast, even a cursory understanding of the process that made cells become malignant was missing.

-Comparison on cancer fight with moon landing

-> argued, “An all-out effort at this time would be like trying to land a man on the moon without knowing Newton’s laws of gravity.”
-James Watson, who had discovered the structure of DNA, unloosed a verbal rampage against the Senate bill.
-“Doing ‘relevant’ research is not necessarily doing ‘good’ research,” Watson would later write.

-War analogy on cancer is also wrong!

-> Scientists, too, withdrew from the war—in part, because they had little to contribute to it.
-The rhetoric of this war implied that **its tools, its weapons, its army, its target, and its strategy had already been assembled**.
-Science, the discovery of the unknown, was pushed to the peripheries of this battle.

-Why aggressive surgery is not required

-> If the tumor was locally confined to start with, Crile argued, then it would be adequately removed by local surgery and radiation, and manically stripping away extra nodes and muscles could add no possible benefit.
-In contrast, if breast cancer had already spread outside the breast, then surgery would be useless anyway, and more aggressive surgery would simply be more aggressively useless.

-Power

-> To measure the confidence in a negative claim, Neyman and Pearson invoked a statistical concept called power.
-“Power” in simplistic terms, is a measure of the ability of a test or trial to reject a hypothesis.
-Intuitively, Neyman and Pearson reasoned that a scientist’s capacity to reject a hypothesis depends most critically on how intensively he has tested the hypothesis—and thus, on the number of samples that have independently been tested.

 Recruiting for trials

 > For any trial to be adequately “powered,” it needs to **recruit an adequate number of patients**.
 But to recruit patients, a trialist has to convince doctors to participate in the trial—and yet these doctors are often precisely those who have the least interest in having a theory rejected or disproved.